Motorists, commuters laud Obaseki for revamping EDSTMA — Daily Times Nigeria

-Speaking to journalists yesterday, a bus driver at the New Benin area of the city, Mr. Eghosa Omoruyi, expressed delight at the new development and said that the presence of EDSTMA officials will instill fear in bus drivers who are always in the habit of disobeying traffic light.
+Speaking to journalists on Tuesday, a bus driver at the New Benin area of the city, Mr. Eghosa Omoruyi, expressed delight at the new development and said that the presence of EDSTMA officials will instill fear in bus drivers who are always in the habit of disobeying traffic light.

-A trader at the New Benin Market, Abubakar Sahidu, commended the Edo State Government for improving the traffic situation in the state.
-Sahidu said residents will enjoy living in Benin if the re-branded EDSTMA discharges its duty effectively.
+A trader at the New Benin Market, Abubakar Sahidu, commended the Edo State Government for improving the traffic situation in the state, adding that residents will enjoy living in Benin if the re-branded EDSTMA discharges its duty effectively.

 He called on the newly recruited men and women of EDSTMA to do their job effectively by putting the interest of the people at heart as they discharge their duties.